 The Blessed Mother’s Guidance to a Life of Penance

 God sends us so much help to guide us to Heaven.
 From His Word, His Church, His saints, and His Mother, we have very specific directions on what to do.
-But the devil makes us stupid; he gets us to think we are the ones’ with the wisdom, and then we ignore the guidance and warnings from God’s chosen ones.
+But the devil makes us stupid; he gets us to think we are the ones’ with the wisdom or they are speaking about some other great sinner…not I, and then we ignore the guidance and warnings from God’s chosen ones.

 In Fatima, Portugal, in the early 1900’s when the Mother of God appeared to three children giving them guidance on how to find a saving faith.
 An angel came and taught the children to “ALWAYS give to the Most High prayers and penance.”

 Lucia (one of the visionary children) asked, “How must we do penance?”
-The Angel answered: “Do penance out of ALL what you will be able [in everything you can do], give a sacrifice [self-denial] to God in act of reparation for the sins by which He is offended, and of plea for the conversion of sinners.”
+The Angel answered: “Do penance out of ALL what you will be able [in everything you can do], give a sacrifice [self-denial of pleasure] to God in act of reparation for the sins by which He is offended, and of plea for the conversion of sinners.”

 Then a couple of months later Our Lady reiterated the need for penance saying, “Sacrifice yourselves for sinners, and say often to Jesus, especially whenever you do penance [giving up something to atone for our sins]: “O Jesus, it [my sacrifice] is for love of Thee, for the conversion of sinners, and in reparation of the sins committed against the Immaculate Heart of Mary.”
-Yes, our offences against her Son affect God’s mother too.
+Yes, our offences against her Son even effect God’s Mother too.

-Penance, since it sends much grace, is also repeatedly performed for a continuous interior conversion, so we and others may grow in holiness to gain a:
+When we confess and perform true penances, we will not only be helping our souls, we will be helping the souls of others.
+Since from God’s mercy, penance sends much grace, when penance is repeatedly performed it is for a continuous interior conversion, so we and others may grow in holiness to gain a: